 Whether your emails end up in SPAM doesn’t solely come down to technicalities – your messaging matters, too!
 If you send messages which don’t resonate with your target audience, probably they will mark your emails as SPAM.
 After all, that’s the root cause of all deliverability issues.
+In this article you'll learn more about following tactical advice that will make sure your deliverability stays intact:

 The more relevant your message, the higher your response rate.
 Just think of it – the less people mark you as SPAM, the lower the chances of getting classified as someone sending unsolicited emails.